-Choose furniture that is easily mobile so that you can rearrange your center often to increase excitement and engagement.
+Choose furniture that is easily mobile.
+This will allow you to rearrange your center often to increase excitement and engagement.
 Another important consideration is having forward-facing books.
 As competent readers, we don’t judge a book by its cover, but that’s exactly what children do!
 Ensure your books are accessible, at eye level, and in excellent condition so that children learn to value them.
-Remember to swap them out at least weekly to keep interests high and include a variety of both fiction and non-fiction books to spark exploration.
+Remember to swap them out at least weekly to keep interest high and include a variety of both fiction and non-fiction books to spark exploration.

 Consider Creative Surfaces for Learning

 An easel is also a wonderful addition to your literacy center, giving students a surface for collaborative writing.
-Consider one that holds large chart paper or a magnetic dry-erase surface for practicing spelling with magnetic letters or other alphabet manipulatives.
+Consider one that holds large chart paper.
+A magnetic dry-erase surface allows spelling practice with magnetic letters or other alphabet manipulatives.
 Other must-have writing supplies include paper, pens, pencils, markers, crayons, journals, and sentence strips.
-Appropriate printed materials such as magazines, newspapers, menus, and brochures serve as excellent writing examples for children to learn from.
+Appropriate printed materials such as magazines, newspapers, menus, and brochures serve as excellent writing examples from which children can learn.

 Manipulatives & Props for Storytelling

 Storytelling props such as finger puppets and felt-board stories allow children to practice turn-taking while developing their vocabularies and imaginations.
-Of course, listening goes hand-in-hand with speaking, so keep a CD player, headphones, and recorded books in your center giving children some independent time to hear stories that develop visualization and comprehension skills.
+Of course, listening goes hand-in-hand with speaking, so keep a CD player, headphones, and recorded books in your center.
+This gives children some independent time to hear stories that develop visualization and comprehension skills.